Quantifying gliding forces of filamentous cyanobacteria by self-buckling: Methods

 with two parameters $\lcrit$ and $\Delta\lcrit$ that describe the median critical length and the width of the distribution, respectively.
 Each individual $i$ with length $L_i$ is observed $N_i$ times to determine the buckling outcomes $y_{i,j}$.
 The log-likelihood for representing all the data by a logistic distribution is then given by

 where the weight of each observation is given by $1/N_i$, the number of observations of individual $i$, to yield an unbiased estimate for the subsample of the population.
 Maximal $\mathcal{L}$ requires vanishing derivatives of $\log\mathcal{L}$ with respect to the parameters $\lcrit$, $\Delta\lcrit$.
-Here, we choose the limited-memory Broyden-Fletcher-Goldfarb-Shanno algorithm (LBFGS) \cite{nocedal2006numerical,liu1989limited}.
 For the regression with two explanatory variables $L$ and $v_0$ i.e., $\lcrit(v_0) = (\alpha\, v_0)^{-1/3}$, the same procedure is used, adding the derivative with respect to $\alpha$ to the minimization criteria.